Crafity/crafity-config/README.md

 #Crafity Config

 Load in a JSON configuration file quick and easy with Node.JS.
-This module can be used to load in different settings for different targrt environments.
+This module can be used to load in different configuration settings based on a target environments.
+In almost every project there are platform and environment specific settings.
+Think about paths, port numbers, service, credentials, etc, etc.
+Crafity config provides a simple API and convention to handle this.

-An example configuration file for a web server could look something like this.
+Let's take a look at a sample configuration file for a web server.

     {
       "environment": "development",